BJL156/OpenGL-Game-Test/README.md

 # OpenGL Game Test
 This is my **first** ever test on making a "game engine" and it was created with C++ and modern OpenGL.
-The game test supports texture rendering, also solid color rendering and text rendering.
+The game test supports texture rendering, solid color rendering and text rendering.
 Sound can also be played from this test. **It is also quite important to note that I am learning from https://learnopengl.com so code may look similar because I learn, following and use their tutorials so I can make this engine.**

+## Features
+- Soild Color Rendering
+- Textured Rendering
+- Text Rendering
+- Sound

 ## Front End
 Games are written in the `Main.cpp` file.
 Similar to many game frame works a game loop is needed to constantly update and run the game.
-The code below creats a window and then draws a red square to it.
+The code below creates a window and then draws a red square to it.
 ```
 #include "headers/OpenGLGameTest.h"